aerofur/titusstudiosmediagroup.github.io/events/hawkesbayfurs/legal/terms-and-conditions.md

 By agreeing to our Terms and Conditions, you are also agreeing to any associated parties terms and conditions.

+## Terms & Definitions
+ * **Participant** - a person who takes part in something.
+ * **Legally responsible age** - Any being who is, or is over, 14 years of age in New Zealand.
+ * **Legal Caregiver** - A caregiver is someone, over the age of 18, who provides care for another.
+It may be a person who is responsible for the direct care, protection, and supervision of children in a child.
+ * **Briefing** - A short and concise summary of a situation.
+ * **Government issued Identification** - Any document of identification that is issued by any department operating under the government directly or through a ministry.

+## Liability

 Any participant who is under the legally responsible age in New Zealand (under 14 years of age), their legal caregiver MUST be with them at all times.
 Their legal caregiver is responsible for telling staff any reason of precaution, (*ex; medical, allergies, etc*), they are also responsible for any Damages, Laws, Harm to self or others, Medical, Death, etc.

 Any participant who is over the legally responsible age in New Zealand (14 years of age, and over), they may be held responsible for Damages, Laws, Harm to self or others, Medical, Death, etc. The only exception to this is if staff are notified for a reason of exception, staff may be held responsible if precautions are not taken.

-Any other age limits, or details will be clearly stated in the briefing and registrations of our events
+Any other age limits, or details will be clearly stated in the briefing and registration of our events

 ## Our Policy